 Benefits for Employees: Employees can lower their monthly expenses by using pre-tax income to pay for their commute.

 January 1, 2016: NYC’s Commuter Benefits Law takes effect.
 Beginning January 1, for-profit and nonprofit employers with 20 or more full-time non-union employees in New York City must offer their full-time employees the opportunity to use pre-tax income to pay for their commute.
 Under federal tax law and effective January 1, 2019, employees can currently use up to $260 a month of their pre-tax income to pay for qualified transportation.

-July 1, 2016: DCA is authorized to issue violations to businesses that do not comply with the law.
-The law gives employers a six-month grace period—from January 1 to July 1—to begin offering a commuter benefits program.
-Employers will not be subject to penalties for violations that take place before July 1.
-The law also gives employers 90 days to cure (correct) a violation before DCA is authorized to seek penalties.
+July 1, 2016: DCA authorized to issue violations to businesses that do not comply with the law.
+The law gave employers a six-month grace period—from January 1, 2016 to July 1, 2016—to begin offering a commuter benefits program.
+Employers were not subject to penalties for violations that took place before July 1, 2016.
+The law continues to provide employers 90 days to cure (correct) a violation before DCA is authorized to seek penalties.